Today we have the pleasure of speaking with Jan-Lourens, a recent graduate of our full training course, The Art of Action Editing.

 If you’re still in the opening credits of life, practice editing by cutting a cool anime or movie with some music.

-JL: Thanks for a great course and I’m glad you enjoyed my cut enough to have me slap some sentences together.
+JL: Thanks for a great course and I’m glad you enjoyed my cut enough to have me slap some sentences together that will hopefully be helpful.